marios8543/PBot/README.md

 - Anime Commands:
   - anime search *query* Searches for the anime with the query specified
   - anime top *upcoming*,*tv*,*movie*,*airing*,*ova*,*special*
+  - anime character *query* Searches for the anime character with the query specified

 More coming soon...